Originally published December 2, 2005

 Humor can backfire.
 According to marketing consultant Martin Wales:

-“One laser eye surgery company was using humor in its ads.
+“One laser eye surgery company was using humor in its ads, you can see them if you get redirected here.
 The competition capitalized on it by suggesting that there’s nothing funny about eye surgery.”

 In most major cities sizable portions of the people who live there come from other countries.
 Humor frequently doesn’t translate from one sub-culture to another.
 Instead of being funny these ads are confusing.
 They’re frequently offensive.
 Worse yet, no matter how much attention they draw, these ads seldom sell enough product.
 Following the “Yo Quiero Taco Bell” campaign, William J. McEwen, Author of Married to the Brand wrote in the Gallup Management Journal: